-Master of Education With Concentration in HISTORY
+Master of Education With Concentration in HISTORY 23 Credits a 2 torms a This program is as

 32 Credits • 3 terms • This program is content-focused to prepare "highly qualified" teachers as defined by No Child Left Behind.
 This program does not satisfy licensure requirements for K-12 public school teachers.